Science and Goals of the BioBlitz

 Data

-The first goal is to compile a snapshot survey of the life on a particular property as an indicator of the biodiversity of the area.
+The first goal is to compile a snapshot survey of life on a particular property as an indicator of the biodiversity of the area.
 This data will add to the data collected through other efforts such as PNDI information from the State, the NPS survey of Flora in the Delaware River Corridor, the 1991 Natural Areas Inventory of Wayne County by The Nature Conservancy and other sources.
-The Upper Delaware BioBlitz is modeled after the Monroe County BioBlitz which compiled the 4th of its biannual inventories, with over 1,078 different species of plants, insects and animals catalogued in 2012.
+The Upper Delaware BioBlitz is modeled after the Monroe County BioBlitz which conducts biannual inventories.

 Public Awareness